Post to Facebook. Hit “refresh.”

 I also tapped with Brad Yates on “You Are A Winner”.
 I turn to Brad for almost every spiritual, physical and financial challenge that life throws at me and he never disappoints.

-Lastly, I talked with my coach Kathleen Milligan every day.
+Lastly, I talked with my coach Kathleen Oh every day.
 She helped me keep my head in the game.

 I also strategized with my hunny after each day, meditated on winning, put a special concoction from the magic shop in my diffuser at the office (leftover from another HUGE month in my business).